tower1ight/World/Misc/Note on housing.md

 About me!
 I love to cook, read, draw, sew (on the newer side of this hobby) and write, some fiction, mostly things for tabletop roleplaying games.
-When it comes to what I am like as a roommate, I like to
+When it comes to what I am like as a roommate, I like to keep my spaces pretty clean, but
 Im looking forward to meeting you